Dankummzy/Tiv_Nballs/readme.md

 # Tiv Nballs Embeddings
 This repository provides code and resources for training and testing nball embeddings on Tiv language data.
 The main goal was to generate word embeddings and test their neighbor relationships, providing insights into the semantic clustering of Tiv words.
-For the full implementation, including setup and evaluation, visit the original nball4tree repository: https://github.com/gnodisnait/nball4tree.git.
+For the full implementation, including setup and evaluation of nballs, visit the original nball4tree repository: https://github.com/gnodisnait/nball4tree.git.

 # Installation
 First install Python